 Introduction to the Topographic Survey

-Prior to developing or redeveloping land, you may be asked by architects, designers, development consultants or engineers for an overview of the site.
+Prior to the construction phase developing or redeveloping an area of land, you may be asked by architects, designers, development consultants or engineers for an overview of the site layout.

 Through developing a comprehensive report of the development site and all land features within it – as well as, in some circumstances, all natural topographic features adjacent to the site – potential issues that could arise from disturbing land where the ground surfaces are uneven, or natural and man-made features that are present but undetected, can be identified and mitigated to prevent significant delays and costly errors.